Mariners vs. Blue Jays Player Props Betting Odds

-Vladimir Guerrero Jr. and Jarred Kelenic are among the players with prop bets on the table when the Toronto Blue Jays and the Seattle Mariners play at Rogers Centre on Saturday (at 3:07 PM ET).
+Jarred Kelenic and Matt Chapman are among the players with prop bets on the table when the Seattle Mariners and the Toronto Blue Jays meet at Rogers Centre on Sunday (starting at 1:37 PM ET).

 Bet on this matchup or its props with DraftKings!